Geghard: History

 The monastery was founded in the 4th century, according to tradition by Gregory the Illuminator.
 The site is that of a spring arising in a cave which had been sacred in pre-Christian times, hence one of the names by which it was known, Ayrivank (the Monastery of the Cave).
 The first monastery was destroyed by Arabs in the 9th century.

 Nothing has remained of the structures of Ayrivank.
 According to Armenian historians of the 4th, 8th and 10th centuries the monastery comprised, apart from religious buildings, well-appointed residential and service installations.
 Ayrivank suffered greatly in 923 from Nasr, a vice-regent of an Arabian caliph in Armenia, who plundered its valuable property, including unique manuscripts, and burned down the magnificent structures of the monastery.
 Earthquakes also did it no small damage.

-Though there are inscriptions dating to the 1160s, the main church was built in 1215 under the auspices of the brothers Zakare and Ivane, the generals of Queen Tamar of Georgia, who took back most of Armenia from the Turks.
+Though there are inscriptions dating to the 1160s, the main church was built in 1215 under the auspices of the brothers Zakare and Ivane, the Zakarid generals of Queen Tamar of Georgia, who took back most of Armenia from the Turks.
 The gavit, partly free-standing, partly carved in the cliff, dates to before 1225, and a series of chapels hewn into the rock dates from the mid-13th century following the purchase of the monastery by Prince Prosh Khaghbakian, vassal of the Zakarians and founder of the Proshian principality.
 Over a short period the Proshyans built the cave structures which brought Geghard well-merited fame — the second cave church, the family sepulcher of zhamatun Papak and Ruzukan, a hall for gatherings and studies (collapsed in the middle of the 20th century) and numerous cells.
 The chamber reached from the North East of the gavit became Prince Prosh Khaghbakian’s tomb in 1283.
 The adjacent chamber has carved in the rock the arms of the Proshian family, including an eagle with a lamb in its claws.
 A stairway W of the gavit leads up to a funerary chamber carved out in 1288 for Papak Proshian and his wife Ruzukan.
 The Proshyan princes provided Geghard with an irrigation system in the 13th century.
 At this time it was also known as the Monastery of the Seven Churches and the Monastery of the Forty Altars.
 All around the monastery are caves and khachkars.
 The monastery was defunct, the main church used to shelter the flocks of the Karapapakh nomads in winter, until resettled by a few monks from Ejmiatsin after the Russian conquest.
 Restored for tourist purposes but now with a small ecclesiastical presence, the site is still a major place of pilgrimage.